facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 "units_to_meters"
     - double
     - The conversion of given units to meters.
+"force_flat_shading"
+    - boolean
+    - Whether the object should be rendered with a flat shader.
+If this is set to true, it will override any shader_type specifications.
 "shader_type"
     - string (one of "material", "flat", "phong", "pbr")
     - The shader to be used to render the object. 'material' uses the render asset's specified material, other values force specified shader regardless of asset specification.